Did Prigozhin die - or was Prigozhin murdered?

 “Wagner is completely decapitated,” commentators wrote on social media.

-Valery Chekalov was Prigozhin’s crony and was in charge of the security service.

-Was the plane shot down by air defence or a bomb on board?
+Was the plane shot down by air defense or a bomb on board?

 Local residents witnessed what happened and shot a video of the plane crashing.